gotzommerborn/Smartphone-repo/README.md

 the variable 561 angle(Z,gravityMean)
  does not represent a mean.
 Variables that represent a real mean typically contain the string "-mean" in the variable name.

 The script uses the data.table package functionality to calculate the mean of the variables.
-The help of the data.table provides the following usage: "DT[,lapply(.SD,sum),by=x] ("apply through columns by group"), within the EXAMPLE section.
+The help of the data.table package shows the following usage of data,table: `"DT[,lapply(.SD,sum),by=x] (apply through columns by group)"`.
 Data.table is known as being fast, but the main advantage on top of performance is the fact that you can add variables without the need to change this piece of code.
 The reason is that the .SD argument dynamically takes the columns which are not included in the "by" parameter.
 As a result, all variables except activity and subject are taken into account for mean calculation.

 ### INSTRUCTIONS TO RUN THE SCRIPT: